June 24, 2018

-A community we haven't exactly found yet.
 Sometimes I wish I had been an artist 50 years ago when like minded artists really were all actually starving and huddled together out of necessity and common interest.
-When there were no second jobs making everyone too busy to visit each others studios or contemplate their purpose in life.
+When artists weren't too busy to visit each others studios or contemplate their purpose in life.

 Take Jerry Saltz for instance.
 For the last eight years New York magazine art critic Jerry Saltz has been actively engaged in lively art dialogue with his almost 5000 followers on Facebook.
 He's described it as a 21st century Cedar Tavern or Max's Kansas City.
 Of course as I write this several of Jerry's 'friends' have just gotten him temporarily kicked off the site for images they disapproved of.
 It would've been much more fun to see some real fists thrown over the debate, but all this is to say we take what we can get these days.

 There are a ridiculously large number of separate definitions for the word, some involving physically living close to one another and others referring to the idea of unification, common interests, etc.